yea-hung/basecase/README.md

   )
 ```

 In this sort of solution, we have to type the level labels twice.
-The first occurrence defines the labels, while the second occurrence defines the order of the levels.
-I think this is sloppy and inefficient.
+The first occurrence defines the label-level mapping, while the second occurrence defines the order of the levels.
+I think this is inefficient.

 # Summary